 Parulidae (New World Warblers)

 If you start looking at birds, sooner or later you'll discover what a challenge warblers are.
-Think of it as one of those "what doesn't kill you makes you stronger" situations.
+Think of it as one of those "what doesn't kill you makes you stronger" challenges.
 At least that's what I keep telling myself.

 Wilson's Warbler (Cardellina pusilla)